cerbeh/backend-developer-techtest/READme.md

 ___
 **Wins:** Writing the routes/controllers dynamically so that there was only one function needed for each to return the relevant information.

 **Struggles:** I cheated a little in the seeds file where I have not capitalised the friends names in order for them to match the ```req.params.id``` passed through the GET request.
-If I was to spend more time on it I would consider using ```.splice()``` and ```toUpperCase()``` to capitalise the first letter of the name from the request, thereby allowing the user to use lowercase in the request but still have the friends names Capitalised in the database.
+If I was to spend more time on it I would consider using ```.splice()``` and ```toUpperCase()``` to capitalise the first letter of the name from the request, thereby allowing the user to use lowercase in the request but still have the friends names capitalised in the database.